 Since becoming bitten by the cycling bug, Hugo has completed cycling events in England, Scotland and Ireland over the last four years, which was the spark that gave Hugo the idea to set up his own cycling tour company.

-Beginning in Belfast, Hugo’s tours take in the miles and days his client’s are comfortable travelling, and providing as much to eat and drink as required.
+Beginning in Belfast or any location within County Down, Hugo’s tours take in the miles and days his client’s are comfortable travelling, and providing as much to eat and drink as required.

 If you’re interested in learning more, Hugo would be more than happy to hear from you.